Symphony No. 5 (Nielsen): Reception

 For decades, Nielsen's music did not win recognition outside Denmark.
 The first recording was in 1933: Georg Høeberg with the Danish Radio Symphony Orchestra for Dancord.
 The first live recording was produced in 1950 with Erik Tuxen conducting the same orchestra at the Edinburgh Festival.
-An international breakthrough was made only when Leonard Bernstein recorded the symphony with the New York Philharmonic Orchestra in 1962 for CBS.
+An international breakthrough was made only when Leonard Bernstein recorded the symphony with the New York Philharmonic in 1962 for CBS.
 This recording helped Nielsen's music to achieve appreciation beyond his home country, and is considered one of the finest recorded accounts of the symphony.